 During 2010 we put in place a framework built around the triple bottom line concept of economic, social and environmental factors.
 Based on the framework we conducted a stakeholder engagement program and developed KPIs for each segment in complete alignment with our parent company.
-A company wide awareness of the sustainability framework was created to unify understanding of the sustainability agenda.
+A companywide awareness of the sustainability framework was created to unify understanding of the sustainability agenda.
 The next steps were to restructure the Sustainability Council broadening the base and extending the scope and functionality within the organization to bring about a more defined action based approach.

-Due to strategic changes within the organization, we did not achieve our objective of restructuring the Sustainability Council.
+Due to strategic changes within the organization including demerger of the Paints Business, leadership changes and change of majority shareholders of the company, we have not yet achieved our objective of restructuring the Sustainability Council.
 While smaller groups within each Business are working to develop plans to achieve our 2015 goals, the broad base of decision makers to be inducted in the Sustainability Council has not happened and we continue on the structure established previously.
 This council was made up of a multi-disciplinary team representing each segment of our operations.